OMS portal moving to Azure

 Application Insights Connector provides a way to include Application Insights data into a Log Analytics workspace.
 This data duplication was required to enable visibility across infrastructure and application data.
 With Application Insights extended data retention support in March, 2019 and the ability to perform cross-resource queries in addition to being able to view multiple Azure Monitor Application Insights resources, there is no need to duplicate data from your Application Insights resources and send it to Log Analytics.
 Furthermore, the Connector sends a subset of the applications properties to Log Analytics, while the cross-resource queries gives you enhanced flexibility.

-As such, Application Insights Connector will be deprecated and removed from Azure Marketplace along with OMS portal deprecation on March 30, 2019, while existing connections will continue to work until June 30, 2019.
+As such, Application Insights Connector was deprecated and removed from Azure Marketplace along with OMS portal deprecation on March 30, 2019.
+Existing connections will continue to work until June 30, 2019.
 With OMS portal deprecation, there is no way to configure and remove existing connections from the portal.
 This will be supported using the REST API that will be made available in January, 2019 and a notification will be posted on Azure updates.

 Azure Network Security Group Analytics

 The Azure Network Security Group Analytics solution will be replaced with the recently launched Traffic Analytics which provides visibility into user and application activity on cloud networks.
 Traffic Analytics helps you audit your organization's network activity, secure applications and data, optimize workload performance and stay compliant.